Business Risks

 Moreover, overseas there are local laws, cultures, and customs.
 Therefore, we utilize the knowledge of external experts to build personnel/labor systems, establish consultation desks for staff stationed overseas, and provide services to help the staffs find, and provide support for visits to, medical institutions.

-The Group established the Wellness and D&I Management Committee, which is chaired by the President and Executive Officer (Group CEO), in order to integrally promote wellness, work-style reforms and the ensuring of diverse human resources, and the Wellness and D&I Management Sect. in the Group Human Resources Development Dept. as the dedicated organization for the promotion of diversity & inclusion.
-From this fiscal year, we have formulated and announced the Group’s D&I promotion policy and medium- and short-term promotion roadmap to determine the “D&I awareness development period” as Step 1 until the fiscal year ending March 2024, and set key goals of “(1) Achieving the target for taking annual paid leave and (2) Achieving the 100% rate of the childcare leave rate for male and female employees.”
+The Group established the Human Resource, Wellness, D&I Committee (name changed from Wellness and D&I Management Committee), which is chaired by the President and Executive Officer (Group CEO), in order to integrally promote wellness, work-style reforms and the ensuring of diverse human resources, and the Wellness and D&I Management Sect. in the Group Human Resources Development Dept. as the dedicated organization for the promotion of diversity & inclusion.
+In the previous fiscal year, we formulated and announced our Group’s D&I promotion policy and medium- and short-term promotion roadmap.
+We have engaged in fostering D&I awareness as Step 1 until this fiscal year.
+From the following fiscal year, as Step II, we will continue our efforts, this time framing them as “D&I awareness cultivation.”
+During this step, we aim to “create a culture where D&I is integrated into business activities” and have set the key goals of “(1) promoting D&I in preparation for the new work styles at our Group’s new head office” and “(2) continuing to raise awareness and conduct participatory workshops relating to inclusive design.

 Risk item 12) Risk of occurrence of fraud and negligence Risk Category (D) Internal risk